 1) What type of faucet handles do you want?

-Traditional kitchen faucet handles are either single handle or two handle.
-Faucets with one handle allows users to rotate to the desired water temperature using only one hand.
+Traditional kitchen faucet handles are either single handle or two handles.
+Faucets with one handle allow users to rotate to the desired water temperature using only one hand.
 Double handle faucets offer more precise control so you can mix your choice of hot and cold water to reach just the right temperature.

 2) How many holes will your sink allow?

 When replacing a faucet, the number of holes in the sink deck is very important.
 You can only install a new faucet that matches the number of holes already available.
 Typically, a one-piece kitchen faucet with handle and spout have a hole for the handle and one for the sprayer.
 Double-handled faucets need three holes in the deck for hot and cold water handles as well as the spout and sprayer.

 If you are an avid chef and use many pots and pans in your cooking, then you’ll need a large sink with tall, curving faucet neck.
 This type of design allows for ease of putting pots in and rinsing them.